 Enrollment & Scheduling Options

-The MSBF has a flexible structure designed to accommodate the busy schedules of working professionals.
-Courses are offered on nights and weekends, with the vast majority of classes in our satellite Jersey City campus.
+The MSBF is structured to accommodate the busy schedules of working professionals.
+Courses are offered on nights and weekends, with the majority of classes held in our satellite Jersey City campus.
 Other classes and events are held at our state of the art Rutgers Business School campus in Newark.
 Both are easily accessible by public transportation from New York City.

 To view the University Academic Calendar, please click here.